Dobiasd/articles/from_goto_to_std-transform.md

     });
 }
 ```
 We use `std::accumulate`.
-Everybody reading this knows without thinking, that every element of `v` will be iterated over and even that these values will be used to generate one resulting value.
+Everybody reading this knows without thinking, that every element of `v` will be iterated over and that these values probably will be used to generate one resulting value.
 But apart from the performance problem of this solution, the "loop header" still does not say something about the shape of the result.

 ## std::transform